emberjs/website/source/blog/2018-12-21-the-ember-times-issue-78.md

 ## [What's New in Ember Inspector and Extensible Ember Inspector 🐹](https://github.com/emberjs/rfcs/pull/417)

-We've been working hard over the past few months to close out lots of super old issues (some from several years ago!), and work on adding new features to Ember Inspector.
+The Ember Inspector team has been working hard over the past few months to close out lots of super old issues (some from several years ago!), and work on adding new features to Ember Inspector.
 Thanks to [@nummi](https://github.com/nummi) you can now more easily keep up with the changes being made as well!
 When